 - 1% of the next $9,000,000;

-Below is a reference chart for a combined fee for both the executor and attorney:
+Below is a reference chart for a combined probate cost and fees for both the executor and attorney:

 |PROBATE ESTATE VALUES||TOTAL ATTORNEY AND EXECUTOR FEES*|

-*It’s important to note that an attorney will receive one-half of the sum and the executor will receive the other half.
-Again, this is simplified version of fee schedules for the probate process and should only be used a reference guide.
-The court allows higher fees, especially in complex cases, so the sum might exceed the figures in the table above.
+*It is important to note that an attorney will receive one half of the sum above and the executor will receive the other half.
+This is a simplified version of fee schedules for the probate process and should only be used as a reference guide.
+The court allows higher fees, especially in complex cases, so the actual sum may exceed the figures in the table above.

 Avoid High California Probate Costs and Fees With A People’s Choice

 As always when it comes to estates, it’s best to prepare as early as possible to avoid high California probate costs and fees.
 When you and your family think ahead about planning your estate, your heirs will have less complications and lower fees to face upon your death.

 To plan your estate in the simplest, quickest way possible, contact A People’s Choice today.
 If you need help probating a will in California, A People’s Choice can cut down on your probate costs and save you thousands of dollars in California probate costs and fees.
 Plus, we can help you create a trust to avoid asking your heirs and beneficiaries to probate your estate after your death.